As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 A few decades later and the Barcelona bunkers had become a full blown shanty town known as cannons neighbourhood, housing up to 3,000 people at it’s peak.

-The bunkers again fell in to disuse until a project in 2011 saw them renovated and the Turó de la Rovira heritage space officially opened.
+The bunkers again fell in to disuse until a project in 2011 saw them renovated and the Turó de la Rovira heritage space officially opened to shed light on the civil war which Spain is famous for.

 How to Get There